brodieaustin/poisoned-well-novel/poisoned-well.md

 "Well, if you poisoned..."

 "I tell you that I did not.
 I did no such thing.
 I'm a doctor, a healer.
 I do not murder people.
 And I'm loyal to his lordship.
-I have tended to him since he was a boy and would have coughing fits after runnign through the spring fields."
+I have tended to him since he was a boy and would have coughing fits after running through the spring fields."

 "But is it even possible?"